azproduction/lmd/README.md

     "sandbox": {        // optional, list of modules that can't require (null passed) "depB": true
     },
-    "global": "window"  // optional, default="window" name of global object, passed to the lmd }
+    "global": "this"  // optional, default="this" name of global object, passed to the lmd }
 ```